Acting United States Attorney Gregory G. Brooker

 Mr. Brooker is a 1985 cum laude graduate of the University of Minnesota Law School, where he was an article editor for the Minnesota Law Review.
 After law school, Mr. Brooker clerked for Justice George M. Scott of the Minnesota Supreme Court.
 Following his judicial clerkship, Mr. Brooker was an attorney at the Minneapolis law firm of Popham, Haik, Schnobrich, Kaufman and Doty.

 Mr. Brooker joined the U.S. Attorney’s Office in Minneapolis in 1999 as an Assistant U.S. Attorney.
 From 2007-2014, Mr. Brooker served as Chief of the Civil Division.
-In February 2014, U.S. Attorney Luger appointed Mr. Brooker to the position of First Assistant U.S. Attorney.
+In February 2014, Mr. Brooker was appointed to the position of First Assistant U.S. Attorney.

 Mr. Brooker is an adjunct professor at the University of Minnesota Law School and at Mitchell-Hamline School of Law.
 From 2014-2015, Mr. Brooker was the Chair of the American Bar Association’s Government and Public Sector Lawyers Division.
-He is currently a member of the Board of Directors for the Minnesota Chapter of the Federal Bar Association.
+He is currently a member of the Board of Directors for the Minnesota Chapter of the Federal Bar Association and serves on the American Bar Association's House of Delegates.